Incapacitation definition

 More Definitions of Incapacitation

 Incapacitation means the physical and/or mental inability to make informed, rational judgments.
 States of incapacitation include, without limitation, sleep, blackouts, and flashbacks.
-Where drugs or alcohol are involved, one does not have to be intoxicated, drunk or high to be considered incapacitated.
-Rather, incapacitation is determined by how the alcohol consumed impacts a person's decision‐making capacity, awareness of consequences, and ability to make informed judgments.1 The question is whether the accused student knew, or a sober, reasonable person in the position of the accused student should have known, that the Complainant was incapacitated.
-Because Incapacitation may be difficult to discern, you are strongly encouraged to err on the side of caution; i.e., when in doubt, assume that another person is incapacitated and therefore unable to give effective Consent.
+Where alcohol [or other drug] is involved, one does not have to be intoxicated or drunk to be considered incapacitated.
+Rather, incapacitation is determined by how the alcohol consumed impacts a person's decision-making capacity, awareness of consequences, and ability to make informed judgments.
+The question is whether the accused knew, or a sober, reasonable person in the position of the accused should have known, that the complainant was incapacitated.
+Because incapacitation may be difficult to discern, individuals are strongly encouraged to err on the side of caution; i.e., when in doubt, assume that another person is Incapacitated and therefore unable to give effective consent.
+Being intoxicated or drunk is never a defense to a complaint of sexual misconduct under this regulation.

 Incapacitation means the state of being unable to physically or mentally make informed rational judgments and effectively communicate, and may include unconsciousness, sleep, or blackouts, and may result from the use of alcohol or other drugs.
 Where alcohol or other drugs are involved, evaluation of incapacitation requires an